rylee1999/RGoerlitzTechLog/MarkDownFiles/InstantApps.md

 **** It took a long time to configure, had to refresh page to get it to work ****

-This app allows uses to enter in data on a map, this could be helpful for our Citiizen Science Turtle Monitoring project, a app can also be used with a web application, up to the user.
+This app allows uses to enter in data on a map, this could be helpful for our Citizen Science Turtle Monitoring project, a app can also be used with a web application, up to the user.

 *** To edit after publishing you do not click edit like story map, it is called "Configure" ****